noaner/edurange-server/README.md

 bundle install
 ```

-  III.
+####  III.
 Ask a current developer to get a the right configuration to place in config/settings.local.yml

-  IV.
+####  IV.
 Contact the project aws administrator to get the credentials to place in your ENV variables.

 Now you should be all ready to start your server and create some users.

-  V. Run the server and create a user
+####  V. Run the server and create a user

-## Development
 Once you've got the development environment put together the dev server can be started.
 If this is your first time running the edurange you'll probably have to run a database migration by saying:
 ```bash